 Data elements to be entered into the HPMS at the Contract level (note: Period 2 encompasses one full year):

 The number of potential fraud and abuse incidents related to inappropriate billing.
+Inappropriate billing by pharmacies should be included.

 The number of potential fraud and abuse incidents related to providing false information.